Going To College With a Learning Disability

 An individualized education program (IEP) is a program where students with a learning disability have specialized instruction that can assist in their learning.
 An IEP can take the form of specialized instructions (such as having a teacher’s aide read assignment instructions aloud) or using technology that can help the student cope with their learning disability.

-There are some colleges that do not require students with an IEP to take the SAT or ACT, meaning they would be exempt from these difficult standardized tests.
+Some colleges do not require students with an IEP to take the SAT or ACT, meaning they would be exempt from these difficult standardized tests.

 Does Having a 504 Plan Affect College Admissions?